We’re Your Bridge to Business and Technology

 Part of Matt’s unique ability to support therapists comes from his own experiences as a therapy client.
 Those awkward moments trying to track down a great therapist are never far from Matt’s mind as he supports therapists to learn how to truly connect with the clients they’re best able to help.

 Matt lives in Nashville, Tennessee.
 When he’s not pushing the envelope of what’s possible with our clients in TPA, Matt loves to pursue his interests in meditation, yoga, health, nutrition, reading, and playing the guitar.

-Victor Elkins is a computer aficionado, musician, and technology expert.
+Victor Elkins is a technology expert and musician.

 A father of two daughters, Victor has had his music played on national television, recorded with Grammy winners, and has overseen computer and network infrastructure for thousands of users and servers at multiple organizations.
 He has programmed multiple applications that have been used by clients around the globe, from Australia to the UK.

 Victor left those organizations to begin working with childhood friend Matt Coffman and, with him, co-founded TPA, forming a powerful combination of expert design and tech know-how.

-In TPA, Victor oversees the technological and marketing elements so therapists always have the latest advancements at their fingertips and are never “behind the curve”.
+In TPA, Victor oversees the technological, sales, and marketing elements so therapists always have the latest advancements at their fingertips and are never “behind the curve”.

 In addition to TPA, Victor enjoys spending time with his children and composing music.